Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 ### How to enable Dolby Atmos

-It's enabled by default, when option `Enable Dolby Digital Plus` is enabled.
+The ATMOS feature is enabled by default, when the option `Enable Dolby Digital Plus` on Expert settings is enabled.
-But only some films/TV shows have Atmos streams.

-- On Kodi 18.x they can be distinguished only from the skin media-flag "Dolby-HD".
-- On Koki 19.x they can be distinguished also from the label "Atmos" in the audio language list

-A premium netflix account is required.
+A Premium netflix account is required.

 ### How is it possible to have only 2.0 audio tracks?